 Aerospace Engineering at the University of Pisa

 Aerospace engineering at the University of Pisa covers all of the traditional disciplines pertaining to the fields of fluid dynamics, flight mechanics, propulsion, materials and structures for aeronautical systems and space systems.
 The theoretical and applied research activities in these areas are carried out in the laboratories of the Aerospace Engineering Division and through a long-standing relation with its former spin-off company, Sitael SpA, which hosts several laboratories.

 Space Engineering Research Areas

 Space engineering at UniPi has evolved in the last three decades from a sub-topic of aeronautical engineering into a broad spectrum of basic as well as applied disciplines related to the development of space vehicles and transportation systems.
 Research has traditionally focused in Pisa on the exploration of the areas subject to the most challenging technological demands.
 This tradition places a high premium on an in-depth understanding of fields – such as thermal-fluid sciences, advanced propulsion and astrodynamics – directly related to the advancement of space technologies.
 As a consequence, space engineering students from the University of Pisa are known and sought after, both nationally and internationally, for their broad yet intense education and for their ability to deal with new and challenging problems.
 Major areas of study and research in space engineering currently pursued at the University of Pisa are briefly described below.

 - Space Systems.
-Current research in this area focuses on the design and simulation of a wide range of space vehicles and missions, with particular emphasis on systems employing electric propulsion, and on the integration of the EP system with the spacecraft and its interaction with onboard subsystems.
+Current research in this area focuses on the design and simulation of space vehicles and missions, with particular emphasis on micro/nanosatellites and systems employing electric propulsion, and on the development of miniaturized stratospheric platforms and the relevant guidance and mission planning methods.

 - Space Propulsion.
 The major topics of ongoing research in this area include experimental and theoretical studies on electric propulsion (Hall, MPD and FEEP thrusters), chemical rocket propulsion (propellant feed turbopumps , green propellant catalists and rocket engines) and gas turbines.